 A webhook configuration can be triggered by one or multiple events.
 They can also be disabled individually whenever you don’t want a generation to trigger them and re-enabled later at any time.
 They’re just one more way we’re automating Tonic to integrate more seamlessly into your existing workflows.

 Easily manage user and team-level access to Tonic directly within Google’s identity platform.
 With Google SSO, product admins no longer need to keep Tonic up-to-date separately.
 If you’re noticing a trend in these product updates, it’s no coincidence: automation is the name of the game this month.

 Tonic’s Privacy Hub has a sharp new look.
 You can now easily track how many sensitive columns you’ve protected and how many remain to be protected in your data.
 The protection audit trail also now displays the name of the user who performed each action in Tonic for full visibility into the protections you and your team are putting in place.

-Join us on August 17th at 11am PT for our August Launch event to see Smart Linking in action.
+Join us on August 17th at 11am PT for our August Launch event to see AI Synthesizer in action.
 Data Scientist Ander Steele will be on hand to answer your questions and shed light on the value of VAEs in faking your data.
 Register here!

 Enable your developers, unblock your data scientists, and respect data privacy as a human right.